 Since the invention of MBBR technology, the development of MBBR media has been focused solely on utilizing various plastic materials like Poly Propylene (PP), High Density Polyethylene (HDPE), Low Density Polyethylene (LDPE) and other suitable plastic materials.
-By and large all plastic MBBR media have cylindrical or circular shape providing varying levels of surface area for biofilm development on it.
+By and large plastic MBBR media have cylindrical or circular shape providing varying levels of surface area for biofilm development on it.

-However, it has been observed with these plastic MBBR media that biofilms grow only on the inner void surface while the biomass from outer surface area of the MBBR media is sloughed off due to various reasons.
+However, it has been observed with these plastic MBBR media that biofilms grow on the inner void surface while the biomass from outer surface area of the MBBR media is sloughed due to various reasons.
 To account this phenomenon, specific surface area (SSA) and protected surface area (PSA) per m3 volume of MBBR media provided are extensively used to estimate the efficacy of plastic material based MBBR Media.
 At present different plastic MBBR media having different shapes and size are offering SSA of 500-4000 m2/m3.

 Biofilm Characteristics and its control for efficient MBBR Process

-The performance and efficiency of any MBBR process is solely dependent on retaining high amount of active biomass on the MBBR media performing specific tasks for the biodegradation of target pollutants.
+The efficiency of any MBBR process is solely dependent on retaining high amount of active biomass on the MBBR media performing specific tasks for the biodegradation of target pollutants.
 Thus, having highly efficient and active biofilms on MBBR media is most critical.
 Characteristics of biofilms such as diffusion and substrate gradient, biomass attachment and detachment, biofilm thickness and its control, its composition, structure, and diversity of microbial population are very much crucial to the efficient attached growth MBBR process.

-Most important and crucial aspects of MBBR media design which influence MBBR process performance and are summarized as below:
+Most important and crucial aspects of MBBR media design which influence MBBR process and are summarized as below: